WHAT IS TH!NKART?

 APARTÉ: A CAFÉ-SOCIETY CELEBRATION

-INTERNATIONAL ART FAIRS
+ART FAIRS & PARTNERSHIPS

 In 2008, Th!nkArt curated an exhibition at The Art Center in Highland Park entitled Art Francais featuring both established and emerging French artists.
 Also in 2008, Th!nkArt arranged with the Hyde Park Art Center to have David Gista featured as part of its Flamenco and Flames exhibition.
 Th!nkArt also participated in Chicago Artist Month featuring the paintings of Italian artist Carlo LoCascio.

-As part of an international human rights summit held at the Hotel de Ville/City Hall of Paris in March 2009, Th!nkArt featured an exhibition of our artist Florent Moutti with the national human rights activist Rev. Patricia Watkins of the United Congress.
+IMG_1444As part of an international human rights summit held at the Hotel de Ville/City Hall of Paris in March 2009, Th!nkArt featured an exhibition of our artist Florent Moutti with the national human rights activist Rev. Patricia Watkins of the United Congress.
 We also partnered in January 2009 with FLATFILE Galleries as part of a joint gallery exhibition entitled French Kiss & Karma with French and Indian artists.

 SPONSORSHIPS

-Since 2005, a wide-range of institutions have sponsored or collaborated with Th!nkArt include: the French Cultural Services of Chicago, Alliance Française de Chicago, the Chicago Museum of Contemporary Art North Shore Affiliates, Chicago’s Lettuce Entertain You Enterprises, Inc., City of Chicago Paris Committee of The Sister Cities Program, United Congress, Poetry Center of Chicago, The University of Chicago, Chicago Danztheatre Ensemble, Paris-based Friedland Rivault Gallery and Atelier Pasnic.IMG_1444IMG_1372
+Since our founding year, a wide-range of institutions have sponsored or collaborated with Th!nkArt, including the French Cultural Services of Chicago, Alliance Française de Chicago, the Chicago Museum of Contemporary Art North Shore Affiliates, Chicago’s Lettuce Entertain You Enterprises, Inc., City of Chicago Paris Committee of The Sister Cities Program, United Congress, Poetry Center of Chicago, The University of Chicago, Chicago Danztheatre Ensemble, Paris-based Friedland Rivault Gallery and Atelier Pasnic.